SignalK/specification/gitbook-docs/data_model.md

 ## Data Quality

-Data transmitted in Signal K format is assumed to be corrected for known sensor in-accuracies and misc required adjustments (like wind arrow offset), but does cannot _guarantee_ that data is accurate, or within certain bounds.
+Data transmitted in Signal K format is assumed to be corrected for known sensor inaccuracies and miscellaneous required adjustments (like wind arrow offset), but the is no _guarantee_ that data is accurate, or within certain bounds.
 Different sources will have different data quality and normal vigilance is always required.

+## Missing or invalid data

-A sensor or gateway/server may want to send a message indicating known invalid data.
-It must send out a Signal K message where the value of the data item is a json `null` and serve the value as a json `null` in the REST api.
+A sensor or gateway/server may want to send a message indicating known invalid data or the fact that the sensor is functioning but can not provide data, for example when a depth sensor has no bottom fix.
+In this case the value must be JSON `null` in the delta message and the server must return the value as a json `null` in the REST api.

 ## Message Integrity